Logical Outline of Sri Aurobindo's "Synthesis of Yoga"

 2.1 The individual "ego" is really Nature, Prakriti, acting.

-2.2 Purusha behind is the silent witness, upholder, receiver; the "I" a false reflection of this.
+2.2 Purusha behind is the silent witness, upholder, receiver; the "I"

 2.3 The soul, Jivatman, is a reflection of the Purusha in the individual.